SystemsApproach/tcpcc/design.rst

 window-based information.
 This is the general strategy adopted in the Internet.

 On the other hand, a QoS-based service model probably implies some form of reservation.
 Support for these reservations is likely to require significant router involvement, such as queuing packets differently depending on the level of reserved resources they require.
 Moreover, it is natural to express such reservations in terms of rate, since windows are only indirectly related to how much bandwidth a user needs from the network.

-We discuss this topic in a later section.
+The rest of this book focuses on the first of these two scenarios: a feedback/end-host/window-based approach, which in short, is a way to characterize TCP congestion control as distinct from the general problem of allocating network resources.
+(Chapter 6 is the exception, where we consider how routers might assist in hosts in doing a better job.)
+But in that context, there is a fourth attribute of congestion control worth calling out because it is often overlooked: Whether the mechanims purposely causes packet loss and then responds to it, or if the mechanism instead tries to prevent the queue buildup that leads to congestion in the first place.
+We narrowly refer to the algorithms of the first type (of which Reno and CUBIC are examples) as *congestion control*, and we refer to algorithms of the second type as *congestion avoidance* (of which Vegas and BBR are examples).

+This distinction is often not made (and the term "congestion control" is used generically to refer to both), but our take is that the distinction is important and so we will call it out when appropriate (although we will also fall back to the generic use of "congestion control," as well).

 3.2 Evaluation Criteria
 -----------------------

-*[We should introduce these concepts in Chapter 1, but it probably doesn't make sense to go into any detail until after we have more backgound definitions in place.
-Also, this needs to be expanded to include other criteria, like goodput, stability, and persistent queues.]*

-The final issue is one of knowing whether a resource allocation mechanism is good or not.
-Recall that in the problem statement at the start of this chapter we posed the question of how a network *effectively* and *fairly* allocates its resources.
+Beyond characterizing space of possible resource allocation mechanisms, there is the question of whether any given solution is good or not.
+Recall that in Chapter 1 we posed the question of how a network *effectively* and *fairly* allocates its resources.
 This suggests at least two broad measures by which a resource allocation scheme can be evaluated.
 We consider each in turn.

+*[Other quantitative measures?
+Stability, Persistent Queues?]*

 Effective Resource Allocation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~